 When a proposal is closed, it passes if it has more votes in favour than against; otherwise, it fails.

-The player that authored a proposal may fail or delete it at any time.
+The player that authored a proposal may fail it at any time.

 After a proposal passes, the game state and game rules change are modified according to it.
 The player who passed it must carry out the effects of that proposal and its passing to the best of their ability.

 A player may edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.